How to Move Your Blog From Free to Fee with the Taco Technique

 Nachos.
 Tacos.

 Quesadillas.
-Mmm, Burritos.
+Burritos.

-The yummy deliciousness at the Mexican restaurant.
 Each item has the same basic ingredients.
 But as the packaging changes so does the price.
 Even though the tortilla chips were free.

 Blog posts are like tortilla chips